Second Mortgage Vs. Refinance: What’s The Difference?

 Some benefits of refinancing include:

 - Change your existing loan’s rate and term: You can adjust your rate and term with a refinance, which can come in handy if you’re having trouble making your monthly mortgage payments.
 You don’t have this option if you only take a second mortgage.

 - Single monthly mortgage payment: When you refinance, you replace your current mortgage loan with a new loan.
 This means that you only need to worry about making a single payment each month.

 - Lower your interest rate: One lien on your property equals less risk for the lender.
 This means that interest rates are usually lower on cash-out refinances than second mortgages.

 - Refinance 100% of your equity: You may be able to borrow up to 100% of your home’s equity if you qualify for a VA loan.

 Some drawbacks of refinancing include:

 - Forfeit your current interest rate: Your lender might require you to accept an interest rate that’s close to the current market rates.
 You could lose money if rates are higher now, or if you originally locked into a loan with exceptionally low rates.

 When Should You Refinance?

 Choose a refinance if you want to change your loan’s rate or term.
 You can’t change the terms of your loan with a second mortgage.

-A cash-out refinance might be right for you if your goal is to consolidate debt and you have plenty of equity.
-You’ll usually need to cover closing costs, but interest rates are lower on cash-out refinances compared to second mortgages.
+A cash-out refinance might be right for you if your goal is to consolidate debt or need to pay for a large expense and you have plenty of equity.
+You’ll need to cover closing costs, but interest rates are lower on cash-out refinances compared to second mortgages.